lucylow/Starfish/README.md

 * PRoprietary/Regulated, non-free, fungible data
 * PRorpiteary/Regulated, free, non-fungible data

+### Data Tokens

-DToken (short for DataToken) maps any asset or data in the real world to the digital assets in Ontology blockchain.
+DToken (short for DataToken) maps any asset or data in the real world to the digital assets in Ocean blockchain.
 For data or offchain assets to be traded, it is necessary to define Data eXchange smart contracts according to ontology contract asset specification, so as to facilitate chain transactions.

 The DataToken includes metadata MetaData, MetaData is a description of the data structure and constraints for the capitalized data.

 In the process of instantiating the DToken, it will be used in combination with cryptographic components, such as digital watermarking, etc., for data transaction traceability and copyright tracking.

+### Data Marketplace

 Data Marketplaces connect data providers and consumers.
 The asset to be consumed is data.